-— Monica Drake, Department Chair
+— Monica Drake, Lead Faculty, Writing

 In this program writing is taught through a variety of classes: workshops, literature seminars, writing studio courses, interdisciplinary studios like the graphic novel, and others, which grant students one-on-one time with faculty as well as exchanges within communities inside and outside the school.
 The program begins broadly, encouraging the study of short and long forms, poetry, prose, fiction, and nonfiction, and both narrative and associative work.
 This allows room for the developing writer to find his or her focus, which may be in a genre, or across genres, blending forms.
 As the student gains footing, there is increased room for the student to direct his or her own content under the guidance of faculty.